dibyendumajumdar/dmr_c/README.md

 # dmr_C

-The aim of the dmr_C project is to create a JIT compiler for C. Is is based on the the Linux [Sparse](https://sparse.wiki.kernel.org/index.php/Main_Page) library originally written by Linus Torvalds.
+The aim of the dmr_C project is to create a JIT compiler for C. dmr_C is based on the the Linux [Sparse](https://sparse.wiki.kernel.org/index.php/Main_Page) library originally written by Linus Torvalds.

 The name dmr_C is a homage to Dennis M Ritchie.